Surgery for melanoma skin cancer

-A method called Mohs surgery may be used in some cases to remove a smaller amount of tissue.
-In this approach the cancer is removed in very thin layers until the tissue shows no signs of cancer.
+Mohs surgery: This method may be used in some cases to remove a smaller amount of tissue.
+In this approach the cancer is removed in very thin layers until a layer shows no signs of cancer.
 But not all doctors agree on the use of Mohs surgery for melanoma.

-If the melanoma is on a finger or toe and has grown deeply, the treatment may require that all or part of that digit be removed.
+Amputation: If the melanoma is on a finger or toe and has grown deeply, the treatment may require that part or all of that digit be removed.

 Lymph node dissection

 In the past, a lymph node dissection was sometimes done to see if the melanoma had spread to nearby lymph nodes.
-Today, a sentinel lymph node biopsy (see the section “How is melanoma of the skin found?”) is often done first because it is a smaller surgery that is less likely to cause side effects such as lymphedema (see below).
+Today, a sentinel lymph node biopsy (see “How is melanoma of the skin found?”) is often done first because it is a smaller surgery that is less likely to cause side effects such as lymphedema (see below).

-Removing lymph nodes can cause some long-term side effects.
-One of the most troublesome is called lymphedema.
+Removing lymph nodes can cause some long-term side effects, including lymphedema.
 Lymph nodes help drain fluid from the arms and legs.
-If the lymph nodes are removed, fluid can build up, leading to limb swelling.
+If they are removed, fluid can build up, leading to limb swelling.
 This side effect, along with the discomfort of the surgery itself, is the reason lymph nodes are not removed unless the doctor thinks it’s necessary.
-To find out more, see our document Understanding Lymphedema (for Cancers Other Than Breast Cancer).
+For more on lymphedema, see Understanding Lymphedema (for Cancers Other Than Breast Cancer).

 Surgery for melanoma that has spread

-When the melanoma has spread from the skin to distant organs (such as the lungs or brain), the cancer is very unlikely to be cured by surgery.
+When melanoma has spread from the skin to distant organs (such as the lungs or brain), it is very unlikely to be cured by surgery.
 Even so, surgery is sometimes done because removing even a few areas of spread could help some people to live longer or have a better quality of life.
 If you have metastatic melanoma and your doctor recommends surgery, be sure you understand what the goal of the surgery would be.

 Last Medical Review: 05/01/2015